-Sophie is a resilient and lucky little pup who beat the odds to find her way to safety.
-A year prior to coming into the rescue, Dogs Deserve Better (DDB) helped save 10 of Sophie’s brothers and sisters, but sadly she was left behind.
+Sophie is a resilient and sassy pup who beat the odds to find her way to safety.
+A year prior to coming into the rescue, Dogs Deserve Better of Northern Virginia (DDB) helped save ten of Sophie’s brothers and sisters, but sadly she was left behind.
 The story begins when one of our volunteers, Amanda, spotted Sophie’s mom running along a rural South Carolina highway, dangerously close to traffic.
-After a frantic search with the help of some local rescue folks, they located the stray dog’s owner and was told that she had just had a litter of eleven puppies that were living underneath their porch.
+After a frantic search with the help of some local rescue folks, they located the stray dog’s owner and was told that she had just had a litter of eleven puppies and they were living underneath their porch.
 Amanda offered to take the mom and all the puppies into rescue, but the owner refused.

-Feeling torn about leaving the dogs behind, Amanda left her name and number just in case the owner changed his mind, and less than a week later she received a call saying that the momma dog had been killed on the highway, and they wanted to surrender the puppies to DDB.
-The owner would only release 10 of the 11 puppies, keeping one for his daughter.
-The remaining puppies were immediately picked up and brought to Northern Virginia.
-Each of the puppies were adopted to great local families, and we could only hope the best for the puppy that was left behind.
+Feeling torn about leaving the dogs behind, Amanda left her name and number just in case the owner changed his mind, and less than a week later she received a call saying that the mother dog had been killed on the highway, and they wanted to surrender the puppies to DDB.
+The owner would only release ten of the eleven puppies, keeping one for his daughter.
+The remaining puppies were immediately picked up and brought to Northern Virginia, and were adopted to great local families, and we could only hope the best for the puppy that was left behind.

-The story comes full circle months later when Amanda was driving the same stretch of highway, and stopped to help another dog she’d spotted running along the road.
-She followed the dog back to a house next to the home where the 10 puppies had been rescued, and spoke with the family who lived there.
-They had been feeding this stray puppy for the past 10 months, but had no idea who she belonged to.
-Based on the timeline, location, and the pup’s age and appearance, Amanda knew this was the puppy who was left behind.
+The story comes full circle months later when Amanda was driving the same stretch of highway, and stopped to help another dog she spotted running along the road.
+She followed the dog back to the same area where the 10 puppies had been rescued, and spoke with the family who lived next door.
+They had been feeding the stray puppy for the past 10 months, but had no idea who she belonged to.
+Based on the timeline, location, and the pup’s age and appearance, Amanda knew this was the puppy who had been left behind.
 Little Sophie had survived on her own, and was being given a second chance to find a family who would love and care for her.

 Since that day, Sophie’s life has changed.
-She came into the rescue being very fearful and anxious, never having lived in a home with family.
-She spent a few months in her foster home adjusting and learning the rules of home life.
-She was initially hesitant on leash, with all the new sights and sounds of the suburbs, but now loves her walks and enjoys exploring her community.
-She is crate trained and house trained, but we discovered she becomes very anxious when left alone, and was suffering from some separation anxiety.
+She came into the rescue very fearful and anxious, never having lived in a home with family, and spent a few months in her foster home adjusting to home life.
+She was initially hesitant on leash, with all the new sights and sounds of the suburbs, but learned to enjoy walks and exploring her community.
+We also discovered she was anxious when left alone, and suffered from separation anxiety.

-Sophie needed more training than your typical foster home could give, so DDB reached out to the Happy Hounds Prison Dog Program (HHPDP), a special inmate training program at the Roxbury Correctional Institute in Hagerstown, MD, for help.
-DDB has had 2 other dogs go through this program and the training worked wonders.
-Sophie has been in the program for the past 2 months getting one-on-one attention and training, working on her socialization skills meeting new people and other dogs, mastering her basic commands, and addressing her separation anxiety.
-She also gets regular workouts on the program's agility training courses, and playtime with the other dogs.
-She has been a great student, and will be completing the program in mid-late December.
+Sophie needed more training than your typical foster home could give, so DDB reached out to the Happy Hounds Prison Dog Program (HHPDP), a special inmate dog training program at the Roxbury Correctional Institute in Hagerstown, MD, for help.
+DDB has had two other dogs go through this program, and they have worked wonders.
+Sophie has been in the program for the past five months getting one-on-one attention and training, working on her social skills, mastering her basic commands, and addressing her separation anxiety.
+She also gets regular workouts on the program's agility training courses.
+She's very connected with her handler and closely bonds with her person.

 APPROXIMATE WEIGHT: 45 lbs